Security Quick Tips

 - TransUnion: 1-800-680-7289; www.transunion.com

-Additionally, if you’ve been you’ve been victim or attempted fraud, contact to respective agency to report it:
+Additionally, if you’ve been the victim of attempted fraud, contact the respective agency to report it:

 - Federal Trade Commission (FTC): by telephone at (877) FTC-HELP or, for filing a complaint electronically, via the FTC’s website: https://www.ftccomplaintassistant.gov